orpazavdaev/creditly-project/README.md

 | `POST /auctions/:id/offers` | `SubmitOfferBodySchema` (`totalInterestRate` coerced number, finite, positive) | `AuctionOfferService.submitOffer` |

 ---
+## Reporting Aggregations and Scalability Considerations

+At the moment, the main aggregations in this project are concentrated in AnalyticsRepository (status-based counts plus offer aggregations such as average/min interest), with a few targeted counts used for business rules (for example, countEventsSince for high-activity detection and _count checks for auction-offer decisions).
+I chose live aggregation (compute at request time) because it is simple, keeps the architecture lean, and always returns the most current data without adding extra pipelines.
+The trade-off is that as data volume grows, these queries become more expensive (higher I/O/CPU and latency).
+At larger scale, moving to pre-aggregation (persisted summary tables/metrics updated on a schedule or via events) or materialized views (database-stored results of aggregation queries refreshed periodically/on demand) would likely be more efficient for read-heavy analytics.
+The trade-off there is added operational complexity and possible data staleness between refresh cycles.

+---

-## Assumptions and trade-offs
+## Transaction Strategy and Consistency Trade-Offs

+Database transactions are used in the project for multi-step writes that must stay atomic, mainly around account and auction lifecycle flows (for example: creating an account plus optional AccountUser link, creating an auction plus status/event updates, creating an offer plus OFFER_SUBMITTED event, and closing auction + marking account WON).
+This ensures consistency and prevents partial state when one step fails.
+The benefit is strong integrity on critical business workflows with relatively simple repository-level orchestration.
+The trade-off is longer lock windows and lower throughput under heavy concurrency if transactions become large or long-running.
+At larger scale, a common evolution is to keep transactions short and move cross-boundary side effects to using patterns such as outbox or event-driven flows. similarly, for high-write contention, optimistic concurrency and narrower update scopes can reduce lock pressure.
+In this codebase, this separation is already partially applied, as CRM synchronization is handled asynchronously after the transaction completes rather than within it.

+---
+## Trade-offs

 - **Auth sessions** — Refresh tokens use rotation with a sliding expiration model, meaning each refresh extends the session lifetime.
 This improves user experience by keeping active users logged in without interruption.
 The tradeoff is that there is no absolute session limit, so a long-lived active session can theoretically persist indefinitely until revoked manually or invalidated, which slightly increases long-term security exposure compared to a hard session cap.
 - **In-process event bus** — The system uses an in-memory event bus for simplicity and performance, enabling fast event propagation within the same Node process.
 The tradeoff is reduced reliability: if the process crashes after an event is emitted, side effects (such as CRM sync or DB updates) may be lost.
 A production upgrade would involve an external queue or outbox pattern for guaranteed delivery.
 - **SQL vs NoSQL decision** — The choice is detailed in the DB design section, but the main tradeoff is structured consistency and relational integrity (SQL) versus schema flexibility and horizontal scalability (NoSQL).
 SQL was prioritized due to strong transactional and relational requirements.
-- **Document upload / notes** — Document and note events are modeled conceptually without a dedicated storage layer or blob system.
-This simplifies the architecture and keeps the scope focused, but the tradeoff is reduced realism compared to a full production system where file storage and metadata separation would be required.
 - **Error responses** — All non-HTTP errors are normalized into generic 500 responses to avoid leaking internal implementation details such as Prisma errors or stack traces.
 The tradeoff is reduced client-side error granularity, but improved security and system hardening.
 - **Monolith process** — API, event listeners, and background jobs run within a single Node process for simplicity and fast development.
 This is appropriate for a bounded system scope and easier debugging, but the tradeoff is limited scalability and fault isolation.
 In production, these concerns would be split into separate services or workers.
-- **Account eligibility logic** — An account becomes eligible for auctions only after document upload and reaching the READY_FOR_AUCTION state.
-This enforces a clear business rule that ensures only verified accounts enter financial workflows, improving data integrity and process correctness.
 - **Event-driven architecture** — The system uses an event-driven approach to decouple actions (e.g. document upload, offer submission) from side effects like CRM sync or analytics updates.
 This improves extensibility and separation of concerns, but introduces complexity in debugging and potential eventual consistency tradeoffs.
 - **Auction closedAt field** — The closedAt field is stored explicitly to represent the exact time an auction expires (e.g. three days after creation), instead of recalculating it dynamically from createdAt on every query.
 This improves performance and simplifies logic, especially for filtering auctions by status (open, closed, expired) and for analytics.
 The tradeoff is a small increase in storage and the need to ensure consistency between createdAt and closedAt, but in this case the benefit of avoiding repeated calculations and keeping queries efficient outweighs the cost.
 - **Analytics design** — The selected analytics focus on operational visibility (e.g. total accounts, auction states, offer metrics, CRM sync success/failure).
 The tradeoff is that the system does not yet support deep ad-hoc analytics, but instead prioritizes predefined, business-relevant KPIs.
-- **Admin restriction on bank offers** — Despite full RBAC permissions, admins are not allowed to create bank offers because they are not associated with a specific financial institution context.
-This enforces domain correctness over pure permission flexibility, preventing logically invalid system states.
-- **User-account relationship model** — Users are allowed to be linked to accounts and perform actions directly on them without additional approval layers.

 ---

 ## What I would do in a larger scale and real production
  - **Message broker** — In a production-ready system, I would extract event handling into a dedicated message broker system such as Kafka.
-A message broker is a middleware that enables asynchronous communication between services by publishing events to topics and consuming them independently.
-Instead of tightly coupling event logic inside the main backend, producers would publish events (e.g. document_uploaded) to specific topics, and separate consumer services would process them (e.g. syncing with CRM or writing to the database).
-This improves scalability, separation of concerns, and fault tolerance, since the system can handle high throughput and grow the number of event types and consumers independently.
+A message broker is middleware that enables asynchronous communication between services by publishing events to topics and consuming them independently.
+Instead of tightly coupling event logic inside the main backend, producers would publish events (e.g. `document_uploaded`) to specific topics, and separate consumer services would process them (e.g. syncing with CRM or writing to the database).

+This approach typically also involves introducing a **separate dedicated service (or multiple services) for event processing**, decoupled from the core backend.
+As a result, each part of the system can be scaled independently: the API layer can scale based on request load, while the event-processing services can scale based on event volume.
+This leads to significantly higher and more flexible **scalability**, since consumers can be horizontally scaled without affecting the core application.

+Overall, this improves scalability, separation of concerns, and fault tolerance.
+The system can handle high throughput more effectively, grow the number of event types and consumers independently, and isolate failures in event processing from the main user-facing flows.
 It also reduces complexity in the core application logic and supports distributed processing at scale.

 - **Rate limiting** — This mechanism controls how many requests a user can send within a given time window (e.g. 10 requests per hour).
 It is important in production systems to prevent abuse, protect backend resources, and ensure fair usage across users.
 In a system like this, it also adds a security layer against brute-force attacks and excessive API consumption.
 - **APM** — APM tools such as Grafana (or similar observability platforms) provide real-time insights into system performance, including latency, error rates, and resource usage.
 In production, this would be essential for detecting bottlenecks, monitoring system health, and proactively identifying issues before they impact users.
 - **Pagination** — Instead of returning large datasets in a single request, pagination allows data to be delivered in smaller chunks.
 This improves performance, reduces database load, and enhances user experience by only fetching what is needed at a time, especially for lists like accounts, events, or auctions.